homeflow/homeflow.github.io/_posts/assets/2015-04-24-package-and-minify.md

 ---
 layout: default
-title: Opting out and Minifying
+title: Package and Minify
-modal-id: opting-out-minifying
+modal-id: package-and-minify
-category: best-practices
+category: assets
 ---
-The Ctesius app is bundled with a bunch of JS and CSS, such as Bootstrap and Nivo Slider that many of our 'classic' themes still use (you can see a complete list [here](/appendix/application-assets)).
-Many newer themes will call for updated versions of certain plugins that we might include, or they might not need them at all.
-Here's how to minify and filter out what you don't need.
+The Ctesius app comes bundled with certain JS and CSS plugins, you can configure which are included or include your own in the ``config.yml`` file in your theme.
+These will then be bundled into the ``blob.js`` and ``blob.css`` files and included in the site. (you can see a list of available assets [here](/appendix/application-assets)).

 In your theme's ``config.yml`` file, you will need a construct such as this: